Skip to content

 Tremors due to pain after surgery

-After surgery, tremors can be caused by pain or the side effects of anesthesia.
-In these cases, you should give your dog plenty of rest and give him painkillers.
+Tremors after surgery can be caused by pain or side effects of anesthesia.
+In these cases, you should ensure your dog gets plenty of rest and administer pain medication.

-• Give your dog the prescribed pain medication and ensure he recovers.
+• Give your dog the prescribed pain medication and monitor his recovery.

 • Keep him still and avoid unnecessary movement.

-• Consult your veterinarian if the tremors persist.
+• Consult your veterinarian if the trembling persists.

-If your dog has a fever, he may shiver as the body tries to regulate its temperature.
-Accompanying symptoms such as loss of appetite, lethargy and vomiting may indicate a serious infection.
-In this case, an immediate visit to the vet is advisable.
+If your dog has a fever, it may shiver as its body tries to regulate its temperature.
+Accompanying symptoms such as loss of appetite, lethargy, and vomiting can indicate a serious infection.
+In this case, an immediate visit to the veterinarian is advisable.

 Treatment for fever: